caronc/apprise/README.md

 [![Patreon](http://repo.nuxref.com/pub/img/patreondonate.svg)](https://www.patreon.com/lead2gold)

 ## Supported Notifications
-The section identifies all of the services supported by this script.
+The section identifies all of the services supported by this library.
+[Check out the wiki for more information on the supported modules here](https://github.com/caronc/apprise/wiki).

 ### Popular Notification Services
 The table below identifies the services this tool supports and some example service urls you need to use in order to take advantage of it.